PROFILE

 Baykonur, which contains the space launch center

 that the Russians built and now lease.
-Twelve

-Communist Party of Kazakhstan, the Communist
+of Kazakhstan, the Communist People's Party,

-(Fatherland), Party of Patriots, and Rukhaniyat
+Party of Patriots, Adilet (Justice), and

 Suffrage: Universal, 18 years of age.